 Consider using libraries with authentication capabilities such as OpenSSL or the ESAPIAuthenticator.

-7.16 Hard-coded password [XYP]
+7.16 Hard-coded credentials [XYP]

 7.16.1 Description of application vulnerability

-Hard coded passwords will compromise system security in a way that cannot be easily remedied.
-It is never a good idea to hardcode a password.
-Not only does hard coding a password allow all of the project's developers to view the password, it also makes fixing the problem extremely difficult.
-Once the code is in production, the password cannot be changed without patching the software.
-If the account protected by the password is compromised, the owners of the system will be forced to choose between security and availability.
+Hard coded credentials (such as password, username/password or id number) will compromise system security in a way that cannot be easily remedied.
+It is never a good idea to hardcode any credential.
+Not only does hard coding the credential allow all of the project's developers to view it, it also makes fixing the problem extremely difficult.
+Once the code is in production, the credential cannot be changed without patching the software.
+If the account protected by the credential is compromised, the owners of the system will be forced to choose between security and availability.

 7.16.2 Cross reference